-- capital gains outside the normal management of private wealth are taxed at 33%, plus local tax (between 6 and 9 % of 33%).
+Capital gains outside the normal management of private wealth are taxed at 33%, plus municipal tax (between 6 and 9% of 33%).
 These include speculative capital gains.

-- capital gains on the sale of an important participation in a company are liable to tax at 16.5% (plus local tax); if you are in this situation, check with your accountant.
+Capital gains on the sale of an important participation in a company are liable to tax at 16.5% (plus municipal tax); if you are in this situation, check with your accountant.

 Stock exchange tax

-Belgium has always charged a tax on stock exchange transactions, such as the purchase and sale of some financial instruments (bonds and stocks) on a secondary market, and the sale of mutual funds (UCITS), through a Belgium-based professional intermediary, a bank or broker.
+Belgium has always charged a tax on stock exchange transactions, such as the purchase and sale of some financial instruments (that is a general term for stocks, bonds, units of mutual funds, etc …) on a secondary market, and the sale of mutual funds (UCITS), through a Belgium-based professional intermediary, a bank or broker.

 The tax is also due when you buy or sell through a foreign bank or on an online account.
-And you have to declare and pay the stock exchange tax yourself, unless the overseas bank appoints a representative to do that.
+And you must declare and pay the stock exchange tax yourself, unless the overseas bank appoints a representative to do that.

-When a distribution fund redeems its units, no tax is due, but the sale or purchase of such units on the secondary market is taxed at 0.09% (max. €1,300).
+When a distribution fund redeems its units, no tax is due, but the sale or purchase of such units on the secondary market if that were possible would be taxed at 0.12% (max. €1,300).